 With economic activity currently limited, many businesses and industries across the board will incur damages that will outlast the Coronavirus outbreak.
 Due to this, global air-ticket sales can expect reduced airline flight demand from business passengers.
 This is especially worrying for airlines dependent on business passengers for their profit.

-Businesses will be forced to reduce capacity, reduce frequency and make very significant economic adjustments to curb non-essential expenses.
+Businesses will be forced to reduce capacity, reduce the frequency and make very significant economic adjustments to curb non-essential expenses.
 This means companies will keep their travelling expenses under close review.

-Businesses will opt for more economically friendly options such as opting for video conferences instead of air-travel and if the need arises for travel, economy class tickets will be the goto option.
+Businesses will opt for more economically-friendly options such as opting for video conferences instead of air-travel and if the need arises for travel, economy class tickets will be the go-to option.

-According to Chris Tarry – chairman of the CTAIRA consultancy, “Business travel does not always come back in the same shape if corporates realize that their staff can travel in other parts of the plane as well,”
+According to Chris Tarry – chairman of the CTAIRA consultancy, “Business travel does not always come back in the same shape if corporates realize that their staff can travel in other parts of the plane as well.”

 And any customers who opt to fly in business class will be doing so on massively discounted tickets.

-Offering tailored and personalized discounts for business passengers can help re-motivate business customers and raise airline flight demand while minimizing impact on revenue.
+Offering tailored and personalized discounts for business passengers can help re-motivate business customers and raise airline flight demand while minimizing the impact on revenue.

 Leisure passenger flight demand

 In recent years, economic development has led to an increase in income, stimulating leisure and personal travel airline flight demand.
 But the Coronavirus pandemic has now essentially hit the rewind button on all of that progress.

 Travel and tourism global air-ticket sales mostly involve discretionary expense.
 A weak job market and high unemployment rates caused by the economic recession means limited to non-existent disposable income.